oOFraulexOo/SCP-IoT/Exercise_02/Exercise_02.md

 1. The Gateway Edge starts ...
 	![](images/24.png)

 1. In the IoT Service cockpit, go to the **Gateways** menu.
 You should see the started gateway successfully running.
+Don't worry if you see that the Gateway Edge is "Offline".
 	![](images/23.png)

 1. Click on the **Capabilites** tab and then on the **+** sign to create a new capability.